If you’re familiar with palm trees, you’ll most likely know what a palm frond looks like.

-A palm frond or palm tree frond is simply the leaf of a palm tree.
+A palm frond is simply the leaf of a palm tree.
 You can describe palm fronds as foliage that emerges from the top of a palm tree.
-It is a major identifying part of a palm tree after the trunk.
+These fronds can come in diverse shapes, ranging from large feather fronds to expansive fans, and they give palm trees their iconic lush and tropical appearance.

 The palm frond can be divided into various parts as follows:

-- Palm leaflets: Leaflets are parts of the fronds that attach to the rachis.
+• Palm leaflets: Leaflets are parts of the fronds that attach to the rachis.
 They are V-shaped in cross-section.
 The apex of the V has a midvein.
-Palm fronds with inverted V shape leaflets are known as reduplicate while those with upright V-shaped leaflets are referred to as induplicate.
+Palm fronds with inverted V-shaped leaflets are known as reduplicate while those with upright V-shaped leaflets are referred to as induplicate.

 Types of palm fronds